 \section{Conclusion}

 A few interesting questions are posed to the reader.

-\begin{itemize} \item Are there conditions in the Trilinears of a Triangle Center so that its locus is an ellipse?
-Please refer to Table~\ref{tab:center-trilinears} for a few examples showing no apparent pattern. \item Can the degree of the locus of a Triangle Center or Derived Triangle vertex be predicted based on its Trilinears? \item Is there a Triangle Center such that its locus intersects a straight line more than 6 times? \item Certain Triangles Centers have non-convex loci (e.g., $X_{67}$ at $a/b=1.5$ \cite{dsr_locus_gallery_2019}).
+\begin{itemize} \item Can the degree of the locus of a triangle center or derived triangle vertex be predicted based on its trilinears? \item Is there a triangle center such that its locus intersects a straight line more than 6 times? \item Certain triangle centers have non-convex loci (e.g., $X_{67}$ at $a/b=1.5$ \cite{dsr_locus_gallery_2019}).
 What determines non-convexity? \item What determines the number of self-intersections of a given locus? \item In the spirit of \cite{corentin19,olga14}, how would one determine via complex analytic geometry, that $X_6$ is a quartic? \item What is the non-elliptic locus described by the summits of equilaterals erected over each orbit side (used in the construction of the Outer Napoleon Triangle \cite{mw}). \cite[pl\#13]{dsr_playlist_2020}.
-What kind of curve is it? \item Within $X_1$ and $X_{100}$ only $X_i$, $i=13{\ldots}18$ have irrational Trilinears. $X_j$, $j=359,\,360$ are transcendental and $X_k$, $k=364,\,365,\,367$ are irrational and have loci which numerically are non-elliptic.
-Can any irrational Center produce an ellipse? \item $X_6$ is the isogonal conjugate\footnote{Given a point $P$, reflect the three $P$-cevians (lines through vertices and point $P$) about the angular bisectors.
+What kind of curve is it? \item Within $X_1$ and $X_{100}$ only $X_i$, $i=13{\ldots}18$ have irrational trilinears. $X_j$, $j=359,\,360$ are transcendental and $X_k$, $k=364,\,365,\,367$ are irrational.
+In the latter two cases, the loci are numerically non-elliptic.
+Can any non-rational triangle center produce an ellipse? \item $X_6$ is the isogonal conjugate\footnote{Given a point $P$, reflect the three $P$-cevians (lines through vertices and point $P$) about the angular bisectors.
 These meet at the {\em isogonal conjugate} of $P$.} of $X_2$.
 Though the latter's locus is an ellipse, the former's is a quartic.
 In the case of the isogonal pair $X_3$ and $X_4$ both are ellipses.
 What is the connection with isogonal (and/or isotomic\footnote{Given vertices $P_i$, $i=1,2,3$, of a triangle and a point $X$, let $Q_i$ denote the intersections of $X$-cevians with the opposite side.
 Let $Q_i'$ be the reflection of $Q_i$ about the midpoint of the corresponding side.
 Lines $P_i Q_i'$ meet at $X'$, the {\em isotomic conjugate} of $X$.} transformations) and ellipticity? \end{itemize}